jobsamuel/woa/README.md

 `onComplete` An *optional* callback function that will be called when the text analysis is completed.
 The callback will be passed a JSON with the result.

-# todo

-- [x] Make `keywords` optional and return the frecuency of all unique words in text.
-- [x] Add API documentation.

 # contribution

 Feel free to fork and create a Pull Request with new features or an improvement of the current ones.
 Just keep in mind this [Javascript Style Guide](https://github.com/airbnb/javascript/tree/master/es5) when you're coding your contribution.